demes25/lagrangian/README.md

 I then remembered that many linear inhomogeneous PDEs rely on Green's functions or 'solution kernels' which we may convolve with the forcing term to yield a particular solution.
 The NN analogues of such convolutional solution kernels are, naturally, convolutional NNs.
 After some digging, I found some good CNN architectures that work well in solving PDEs and acting as Physics-informed NNs.

 All that to say:
-This program currently uses the U-Net convolutional neural network architecture, which is detailed at length at https://www.sciencedirect.com/topics/computer-science/u-net
+This program currently uses the U-Net convolutional neural network architecture for inverse problems, which is detailed at length at https://www.sciencedirect.com/topics/computer-science/u-net

+For the eigenvalue problems (in-dev), I will be using trainable meshes (tensor-valued tf.Variables) along with boundary values and constraints.

 Tests, logs, images, and relevant notes are stored in the 'logs' directory.